-In collaboration with the SMEPlus, SME POWER and RESINDUSTRY projects, the Policy Learning Platform is organising an e-workshop on championing sustainable energy in SMEs: public policies to help SMEs save energy and produce renewable energy, to be held on 24 June from 14:00-17:00, to explore what public authorities can do to support SMEs in their transition.
+This month, SME POWER, in collaboration with the SMEPlus and RESINDUSTRY projects, will be hosted on the Interreg Europe Policy Learning Platform in an e-workshop on championing sustainable energy in SMEs: public policies to help SMEs save energy and produce renewable energy.
+To be held on the 24th of June from 14:00-17:00 CEST (Central European Summer Time), the e-workshop aims to explore what public authorities can do to support SMEs in their low carbon transition.

 The e-workshop will be made up of four sessions:

 - Welcome and introduction by Thematic Experts Katharina Krell and Simon Hunkin to the policy framework for energy efficiency and renewable energy in SMEs